gustavoasoares/inductiveprogramming/README.md

 ## Welcome to the inductive programming benchmark

-This repository contains useful benchmarks and to compare new and existing inductive programming systems under prefereably equal conditions with each other.
+This repository contains useful benchmarks to compare new and existing inductive programming systems under prefereably equal conditions with each other.
 If you have set of problems/scenarios where you think we could automate them by using inductive programming, please share them with us.

 ## Getting start